GiorgioMedico/InterpolatePy/ALGORITHMS.md

 #### Theory

 Implements double-S (jerk-bounded) trajectories that limit the rate of acceleration change.
-The velocity profile follows an S-curve shape with 7 distinct phases:
+The velocity profile follows an S-curve shape with up to 7 distinct phases:

 1. **Jerk-up phase**: q⃛ = +jₘₐₓ (acceleration increases)
 2. **Constant acceleration**: q⃛ = 0, q̈ = aₘₐₓ